Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Certifications from independent labs ensure that their products are not only safe but also meet purity and quality benchmarks.
 Prioritizing third-party-tested salts minimizes the risk of exposure to heavy metals like lead, mercury, and cadmium.

-Be mindful that some of the results in Table 1 above are from the manufacturer.
-These numbers have endnotes ranging from 7-10.
+Be mindful of potential greenwashing (mentioned earlier) and that some of the results in Table 1 above are from the manufacturer and these are highlighted in Table 2.
+Their test results have endnotes ranging from 7-10.

 When selecting salt brands that prioritize purity and safety, consider those that conduct rigorous third-party testing to ensure minimal heavy metal content.
 Below are three brands that provided laboratory tests.
 Continue to evaluate them critically and do not have a false sense of security.